At least two dead as car slams into crowded Christmas market in Germany

 Among the injured, 15 were identified as being in critical condition, according to the city government’s website.
 Another 37 people had injuries of medium severity and 16 were lightly injured.

-Local media reports indicate the car involved was seen to be driving at high speeds, before striking the crowd at around 7pm local time (18:00 GMT).
+Local media reports indicate the car involved was seen to be driving at high speeds, before striking the crowd around 7pm local time (18:00 GMT).

-Christmas markets are a tradition dating back to the Middle Ages in German-speaking parts of Europe, and in Magdeburg, a city of around 240,000 residents, the market was set up in a town square, with stalls selling regional food and drink.
+Christmas markets are a tradition dating back to the Middle Ages in German-speaking parts of Europe.
+In Magdeburg, a city of around 240,000 residents, the market was set up in a town square, with stalls selling regional food and drink.

 Al Jazeera correspondent Dominic Kane, who was headed to the scene of Friday’s suspected attack, said the Christmas market would have been especially crowded when the car struck.